faenrandir/a_careful_examination/documents/science/the_6000_year_problem.md

 layout: page
 ---

+## Abstract

-Summary: The Church currently teaches that Adam and Eve ushered in the temporal existence of the earth approximately 6000 years ago.
+The Church currently teaches that Adam and Eve ushered in the temporal existence of the earth approximately 6000 years ago.
 At least on its face, this idea is incompatible with the archaeological record.

----
+### Introduction

 Joseph Smith claimed to receive direct revelation from God on various topics, and this Q&A session is recorded as Doctrine and Covenants 77.
 Here are [verses 6--7](https://www.lds.org/scriptures/dc-testament/dc/77.6-7):